dmsc/fastbasic/manual.md

   is already past _end_, the loop is completely skipped.

-  As an extension, you can left out the variable name in NEXT, and currently the variable name is actually ignored.
+  A slightly modified usage of the FOR/NEXT loop allows for excluding the variable name from NEXT.

+    This is an example of of NEXT variable exclusion:

+      ' sample of FOR/NEXT loop without NEXT variable name FOR i=0 to 1000 step 100
+        ? i
+      NEXT

-**Conditional execution**
+**Conditional Execution**
 **IF _condition_ THEN _statement_ / I. T.**
 **IF _condition_**
 **ELIF _condition_ / ELI.**